 Throughout the publication, there are comments contained in shaded boxes, allowing the reader to easily distinguish the discussions in the cases from the opinions of the author.
 These comments include trends in the caselaw, critiques of outlier cases, and attempts to provide unifying themes to the historical and thematic development of the caselaw.
 Also included are diagrams that, at a glance, provide understanding of a body of caselaw, such as, for example, the development of a drug from early research to a time after approval by the FDA, or a summary of enablement and written description.
 The comments and diagrams are tabulated at the beginning of the book in a "Table of Comments."

 And, featured at the end of the book are a series of appendices in the form of double-entry tables that provide additional access to the caselaw.
 For example, if readers look for cases on antibodies across all statutes of the patent law, they find them in the appropriate row; if they want cases dealing with enablement across all scientific areas of biotechnology, they find them in the appropriate column; and if they want only enablement cases on antibodies, they find them in the cell at the intersection.

 Highlights of This New Edition

-Among the numerous revisions in this 2018-2019 Edition of U.S. Biotechnology Patent Law are the following:
+Among the numerous revisions in this updated 2019-2020 edition are the following:

-Chapter 9 Novelty: New Comment on the interpretation of product-by-process claims for novelty purposes and additional case law discussion regarding The doctrines of inherent and accidental anticipation.
+Chapter 12 Infringement: Additional case law has been incorporated for discussion of the impact (or not) of an attorney’s mistakes in prosecution, experimental use exception and claim construction of a claimed biological deposit number.interpretation of product-by-process claims for novelty purposes and additional case law discussion regarding The doctrines of inherent and accidental anticipation.